fdaddeo/Data-Augmentation-with-cGANs/README.md

 ### Accuracy registered

 Each generated dataset has been used to perform a classification task.
 So, it has been performed a fine tuning last 5 epochs over a pretrained AlexNet.
 The training has been performed using the generated datasets both as training set and as augmentation of the original CIFAR10 training set, for which has been used the 70% of images.
-The reference value for the accuracy over the original AlexNet was 9.1 %.
+The reference value for the accuracy over the original model was 9.1 %.

 Here are the obtained values.